flemk/sky/README.md

 Have a look at: blog.kostelezky.com

+Software concept

+1. Environment is classified in sky.py
+2. Deep Q-Network is classified in dqn.py
+3. lander.py is the executable.
+In it, the actual processing takes part
+4. kostils.py is a custom utility-library

 Introduction

 As I had a coffee-break with a Friend of mine (cheers to Andi), we began to talk how it would be possible to simulate a human queue at ski-lifts.
 Those of you, who are familiar with skiing may know already what point I'm trying to make.